 If you’re driving, Port Hope is about one hour 50 minutes away from Toronto.
 If you’re not, you’re in for a bit of a hassle.

-Surprisingly, the rail link from Toronto along the Lake Ontario shore ends at Oshawa and, even more surprisingly, there's no regular bus service to the town.
-The solution is the Megabus shuttle which runs, once a day, from Toronto Pearson International Airport to Port Hope.
+For a day trip, the rail service from Toronto's Union Station to Port Hope is very limiting.
+One solution is the Megabus shuttle which runs, once a day, from Toronto Pearson International Airport to Port Hope.